mirahimi/5143-Opsys-101/Assignments/P01/README.md

 | `fortune` | Receive a fortune               | Sly |
 | `cowspeak` | Display depiction of a coo    | Sly |
 | `man` | Display additional command information | Sly |

+## Non-Working Components
+- 'pwd' is partially functional, returning the parent ID, but does not provide the name of the parent ID.
+- 'mv' worked in all iterations of testing, but gave issues in the live demo/presentation.